Thursday, 30 June 2016

 This is the most famous of all the dark creepy house murder mysteries and has been filmed six times.
 An eccentric old man dies leaving a will not to be opened for 20 years.
 When the relatives gather his fortune is left to a girl Annabelle ( Laura La Plante ) on contrived conditions that she stays the night in the house full of jealous relatives and is still sane by the morning, otherwise the fortune goes to Aaaargh ! - at that point the solicitor is pulled away by a creepy hand that pops out of the revolving bookcase.

-Although made by Universal Pictures it was directed by Paul Leni , poached from German Expressionist cinema where he made Waxworks .
+Although made by Universal Pictures, it was directed by Paul Leni , poached from German Expressionist cinema where he made Waxworks .
 It's clear from his use of shadow and illusion to indicate disturbed minds that he was bringing something new to the Hollywood party here.

 It's not that easy to follow the plot but it holds your interest.